What are Articles of Organization for an LLC? | 101 Guide

 Provide the physical address of your LLC's principal place of business.
 This address is where your company conducts most of its activities.

-If you have a different mailing address for official correspondence, include it as well.
+If you have a different mailing address for official correspondence, include it.

 4. Outlining the LLC's Purpose and Activities

-Clearly state the purpose and primary activities of your LLC in the Articles of Organization.
-This description should be specific and aligned with the services or products your business offers.
+Clearly state your LLC's purpose and primary activities in the Articles of Organization.
+This description should be specific and aligned with your business's services or products.

 5. Determining the Management Structure (Member-Managed vs. Manager-Managed)